 Adding PlantDoc to Roboflow Public Datasets

 At Roboflow, we’re committed to advancing computer vision work in all industries, including agriculture.
-We’re hosting the dataset on Roboflow Public Datasets, available in any annotation format you may need: VOC XML, COCO JSON, CreateML JSON, and even TFRecords.
+We’re hosting the dataset on Roboflow Universe, available in any annotation format you may need: VOC XML, COCO JSON, CreateML JSON, and even TFRecords.
 The dataset follows the same train/test split Pratik Kayal’s GitHub release did for easy reproducibility of your machine learning experiments.

 When we added the dataset to Roboflow and took advantage of automated annotation checking, we identified opportunities for improvement, so the dataset varies slightly from the original in a few ways.